 The Qt QML module contains the QML framework and important QML types used in applications.
 The constructs of QML are described in the The QML Reference.

-In addition to the QML Basic Types, the module comes with the following QML object types:
+In addition to the QML Value Types, the module comes with the following QML object types:

 The Qt global object provides useful enums and functions for various QML types.